 10. If accepted, your article will be published open access, meaning anyone, anywhere can read your research.

-Please contact the OA waivers team after generating your APC quote (see above), stating your request for a discretionary waiver.
+After generating your APC quote (see above), you should contact the OA waivers team stating your request for a discretionary waiver.
 Include supporting evidence for why a waiver would be necessary in your circumstances.

 Your request should also include details of: